-- THE NUMBER: The bigger the number of magnets combined, the greater the strength and penetration.
+- THE NUMBER: The bigger the magnets combined, the greater the strength and penetration.

-- THE SPACE: The less space there is between the magnet and the skin's layer, the better.
+- THE SPACE: The less space between the magnet and the skin's layer, the better.

 The negative pole of a magnet is supposed to increase the quantity of oxygen supplied to organisms and establish a more alkaline balance in the body, producing therapeutic benefits.
 This hastens the healing of injuries, broken bones, viruses, and chronic disorders like cancer.

-Magnetic treatment is used by placing thin magnets on various parts of the body.
+Magnetic treatment is used by placing thin magnets on various body parts.
 They are frequently glued to adhesive pads or fastened on bracelets and necklaces.
-Magnets are sometimes included in bands or belts that are wrapped around joints like the ankle, foot, hand, knee, elbow, or lower back.
-Magnets may be used to adhere to the bottoms of our shoes, seat coverings, comforters, and nap pods.
-They can be worn for 10-15 minutes or weeks at a time.
+Magnets are sometimes included in bands or belts wrapped around joints like the ankle, foot, hand, knee, elbow, or lower back.
+Magnets may adhere to the bottoms of our shoes, seat coverings, comforters, and nap pods.
+They can be worn for 10-15 minutes or weeks.